Stagewise Reinforcement Learning and the Geometry of the Regret Landscape: Implications of the Free Energy Formula

-Theorem \ref{main_theorem_main_text} explains how the local learning coefficient controls model selection during the learning process.
-Taking $\beta = 1/\log n$ and writing $F_n = F_{n,1}$, Parts (1) and (2) of Theorem \ref{main_theorem_main_text} together imply (see \cref{remark:fef}) the \emph{free energy formula} for a local minimum $w_0$ of $G$
+\Cref{main_theorem_main_text} explains how the local learning coefficient controls model selection during the learning process.
+Taking $\beta = 1/\log n$ and writing $F_n = F_{n,1}$, Parts (1) and (2) of \cref{main_theorem_main_text} together imply (see \cref{remark:fef}) the \emph{free energy formula} for a local minimum $w_0$ of $G$

 where $U$ is a sufficiently small open neighborhood of $w_0$.
 This formula describes the concentration of the posterior in a region $U$ in terms of two invariants: the empirical regret $G_n(w_0)$ (lower regret means lower $F_n(U)$, hence higher $Z_n(U)$ and thus posterior concentration) and the learning coefficient $\lambda$ (lower $\lambda$ means a simpler parametrized policy, and higher posterior concentration).
-The prior $\phi(w)$ contributes to the free energy, and thus posterior concentration, only through constant order terms.
-These can certainly play a significant role for low $n$, but we do not consider this explicitly there.
+Note that the prior $\phi(w)$ contributes to the free energy, and thus posterior concentration, only through constant order terms.
+These terms can certainly play a significant role for low $n$, but we do not consider this explicitly here.